Squaw Valley Is the Place to Go for Summer Family Fun in Tahoe

 At High Camp you'll find also a restaurant and a small museum dedicated to the 1960 Winter Olympics.
 The tram ride up and down the mountain is pretty thrilling, and you're treated to amazing views of Lake Tahoe and the surrounding mountains once you're up there.

-Another activity we love to do at Squaw is bike riding.
+Squaw is also a great place for a fun family bike ride.
 A safe, separated bike path runs from the Squaw Valley Village down to Highway 89, where it hooks up with the Truckee River Trail, which you can take all the way into Tahoe City and beyond.
 Along the way you'll find spectacular views as well as a small park and playground near the entrance to the valley.

 You can bring your own bikes or rent them in Squaw Valley.
 We rented bikes from the Parallel Mountain Sports shop in the Squaw Valley Village and even got free water bottles to take on our trip.